VPVelthuizen/README-Platinum/README.md

 In order to run README-Platinum, Node must be installed on your computer.
 Additionally, the node program Inquirer must be installed.

 ## Usage
 After running node index.js, the user will be prompted for information that will be entered into the README.
+Click [here](https://app.screencastify.com/v2/manage/videos/ll87CWLS3hlncJ2IZakD) to see a sample video of how to use the application.

 ## Contribution
 In order to contribute, please contact me via my listed contact information.